ViBlog/shorten-cold-start/shorten-cold-start-intro.md

 [YP Dine] is a recent application of the play store built by another team in Yellow Pages Canada.
 His goal is to let you discover your next favorite restaurant, browse through handmade lists from local food experts or book a table directly from the app.
 I will dig into application initialization to check if we can have quick wins.

 ## What tools
 Usually, I use [TraceView and DmTraceDump] to find the bottlenecks in the code and fix it.
 But today we will play with this new player: [NimbleDroid].
 They use the same tools but display the results in a very easy to understand way.
-All performance tests are realized in same conditions letting you compare with other applications, You can also keep track of App cold start versions after version.
+All performance tests are realized in the same conditions letting you compare with other applications.
+One of the nice tricks is that you can automatically hook your build from popular git hosting and therefore, keeping track about the cold start versions after version.
 YP Dine isn't obfuscated so we can effortlessly check which part of the code is blocking.
 If you obfuscate yours,  it's still possible to add the ProGuard Mapping to reveal problematic methods.

 On a side note, a colleague shared me [Show Java app] that can be useful to see unobfuscated code apps.